Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Examples

 Small cancellation implies that $\Delta(\calR)$ is finite.
-In particular, if $\Axis(g)$ and $\Axis(h)$ satisfy $\Delta(g,h)=\infty$, then $g=h^{\pm}$.
+In particular, if $\Axis(g)$ and $\Axis(h)$ satisfy $\Delta(g,h)=\infty$, then $g=h^{\pm 1}$.
 Applying Proposition \ref{prop_sc_subgroup}, one immediately gets

-\begin{prop} For any $\alpha$, there exists $A>0, \eps>0$, such that if a group $G$ acts on a $\delta$-hyperbolic graph $X$, and if $\calr$ is a family of subgroups satisfying the $(A,\eps)$-small cancellation condition, then any cyclic subgroup in a group in $\calr$ is $\alpha$-rotating in $G$.
+\begin{prop} For any $\alpha$, there exist $A>0, \eps>0$, such that the following holds.
+Let $G$ be a group acting on a $\delta$-hyperbolic space $\X$ and let $\calr$ be a family of loxodromic elements of $G$ stable under conjugation satisfying the $(A,\eps)$-small cancellation condition.
+Then $\calr$ is an $\alpha$-rotating family of $G$ with respect to the induced action of $G$ on a certain cone-off of $\X$. \end{prop}